orangesurf/orangesurf-seedsigner-case/README.md

 - Print all buttons upside down (on flat face) at lowest layer height possible.
 0.05mm confirmed to work
 - Print cover plate upside down (on flat face).
 0.10mm confirmed to work
 - Print outer case upright (on flat face).
 0.10mm confirmed to work.
+- v01 for FDM, v02 for SLA only

 # Camera
 The camera used was the ZeroCam.